Fujifilm X-M1 versus Fujifilm X20

 The X-M1 is a current model that online retailers, such as amazon, will have in stock.
 In contrast, the X20 has been discontinued (but it can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X20 was succeeded by the Fujifilm X30.

-So what is the bottom line?
-Which of the two cameras – the Fujifilm X-M1 or the Fujifilm X20 – has the upper hand?
+So how do things add up?
+Is the Fujifilm X-M1 better than the Fujifilm X20 or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (16 vs 12MP) with a 18% higher linear resolution.